 Our salmon season runs from mid-May through September.
-Of the five species of wild salmon that return to our fishing grounds each year, we predominately catch and market three species.
 We begin our season at the mouth of the Copper River targeting sockeye salmon.
-In June, we transition out to Prince William Sound for the chum (keta) salmon run.
+In June, we transition out to Prince William Sound for the keta salmon run.
 We finish our season back at the Copper, catching late season coho salmon.
-When you buy a Copper Valley Fish Collective wild Alaskan salmon share, you’re buying a share of our season’s catch.
-Every year is a little different, and your share will reflect this natural rhythm.
+When you buy salmon from Copper Valley Fish Collective, you’re buying a share of our season’s catch.
+Every year is a little different, and our salmon offerings will reflect this natural rhythm.
 This is truly a wild salmon run!
-We strive to include at least two different species of salmon in every share so that you can compare and contrast their flavor and texture.

 The jury remains out, even in this household, as to which salmon is “best.”
 Each species has its own distinctive attributes, so you’ll have to decide for yourself!
 We often debate the merits of each species, so here are a few of our thoughts to help guide your own salmon exploration.